sikaeducation/curriculum/201/standards/add-interactivity/topics/dom-classlist/README.md

 # DOM: `.classList`

-One of the more common DOM manipulation tasks is adding, removing, and toggling CSS classes.
-Classes can display in any order, and manipulating them may involve splitting up a string and putting it back together.
-Luckily, `.classList` can be used to avoid all the pitfalls of manual class manipulation.
+A common DOM manipulation task is adding, removing, and toggling CSS classes.
+Classes can display in any order, and manipulating them may involve splitting up a string and putting it back together. `.classList` is used to avoid all the pitfalls of manual class manipulation.

 ```html
 <div class="active"></div>